 Added an illustration to the tips and notes section that shows how to test factors and linear combinations of parameters in (mixed-effects) meta-regression models.

 Added an illustration to the tips and notes section that shows how the results from a mixed-effects model for longitudinal (growth curve) data can be approximated with a two-stage procedure.
 The latter approach makes use of the

 rma.mv() function, since essentially the two-stage approach is a (multivariate) meta-analysis of the estimated model coefficients.

 I added a page to the website with a (probably incomplete) list of people that have in some shape or form contributed to the development of the package.
 This was long overdue.
 My apologies for any omissions!

 I was just looking at the website of the lavaan package (a very nice R package for latent variable modeling) and noticed that it mentioned that the lavaan paper published in the Journal of Statistical Software (JSS) had been downloaded over 20,000 times.
 I then got curious to see how often the metafor paper (also published in JSS) had been downloaded (I did not even notice before that the JSS website shows download counts).
 It's up to just over 40,000 downloads!
 That's very nice to see (given all the work I put into that paper and the package in general).
 And it's actually my second most highly cited paper (see the list on Google Scholar).
 To me, this is actually the most satisfying aspect of creating an R package: When you see that other people are using it and apparently find it useful.

 A new version of the metafor package (version 1.9-3) is now available via CRAN.
-This is a pretty extensive update (see the list of package updates), but most notable are the performance enhancements to the
+This is a pretty extensive update (see the full changelog here), but most notable are the performance enhancements to the

 rma.mv() function (for multilevel, multivariate, and network meta-analyses) and the possibility to specify arbitrary user-defined weights when fitting models with